Raicuparta/nomai-vr/README.md

 NomaiVR is shipped with [openvr_fsr](https://github.com/fholger/openvr_fsr), which can greatly improve performance.
 It is disabled by default.
 To enable it and change its settings, navigate to `Raicuparta.NomaiVR\patcher\files\OuterWilds_Data\Plugins\x86_64` and edit `openvr_mod.cfg`.
 Change the line `"enabled": false,` to `"enabled": true,`.
 Read the [openvr_fsr documentation](https://github.com/fholger/openvr_fsr) to learn more.

+These settings will be reset every time you update or reinstall NomaiVR.

 ## Troubleshooting

 ### Error when starting game